GET TAX RELIEF NOW!

 Step 4: Complete the Forms

-Fill out Form 1099-MISC for each recipient who meets reporting requirements.
-Copy A goes to the IRS, Copy 1 to your state tax department (if required), Copy B to the recipient for their tax return, and Copy C is for your records.
+Prepare Form 1099-MISC for each payment recipient.
+Copy A goes to the IRS, Copy 1 to the state tax department if required, Copy B to the recipient, and Copy C is kept for business records.

 Step 5: File With the IRS